Your local electrician in Dringhouses

 My 1960s house still has the original fuse board — is that a problem?

 It's not immediately dangerous, but it's well past its best.
-Original fuse boards from the 1960s use rewirable fuses — if a fault develops, the fuse wire melts to break the circuit.
-The problem is they don't react fast enough to prevent electric shock the way a modern RCD does.
+Original fuse boards from the 1960s use rewirable fuses that don't react fast enough to prevent electric shock the way a modern RCD does.
 A consumer unit upgrade is the single best safety improvement you can make.
-Think of it as upgrading from a seatbelt to a full airbag system — both help, but one is significantly better.

 We live near Askham Bog — does damp affect electrics?